HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 grasp the handles

-escape clearly marked as an exit how come it's just painted - wait, what the fuck, it's just painted black pixel structures on the grid so black canvas still empty, this cage is electric the world seems to be turning day will come when analogues start burning
+escape clearly marked as an exit how come it's painted - what the fuck, wait it's just painted black pixel structures on grid so dark canvas still empty, this cage is electric the world seems to be turning day will come when analogues start burning